kriomant/pipec/README.md

 ### Focused and shown stages

 Stage you are editing is *focused* one.
 You may change focused stage with *↑*/*↓* keys.
+By default commands are executed up to focused one.

-However, it is often convenient to preview output of some earlier stage when composing current one.
+However, it is often convenient to preview output of some earlier or later stage when composing current one.
 So there is concept of *shown* stage.
-You select stage to show using **Ctrl-Enter** key.
+You select stage to show using **Ctrl-Space** key.

-### Pipeline Execution

-When you press **Enter**, whole pipeline is executed.
-However, several leading stages may not be restarted, but already running/finished stage may be reused.

-Stage may be reused if:
-* It is first one or stages above it are also reused;
-* Command wasn't changed since last execution;
-* It is still running or was finished successfully.

 ### Starting with existing pipeline